Mohamed-Hedi-Jemaa/Formation-Deployement/README.md

 ## 1. Sign up for Azure portal

 ## 2. Create a new virtual machine and log in via ssh
-Exple : Open your cmd ant type : ssh Machine_Name@Public-IP-address
+Exple : Open your cmd and type : ssh Your_Machine_Name@Public-IP-address

 ## 3. Install Node/NPM